IronShield-Tech/IronShield/HIRING.md

   No Leetcode.
 No trivia.
 No Carl from HR asking about reversing linked lists.
   We believe Leetcode is cope for non-technical hiring managers who can't properly evaluate talent.
   We write and ship.
 You will too.
-  Come ready to nerd out about something hard you've built—ideally something no one told you to build.
+  Come ready to nerd out about something hard you've built, ideally something no one told you to build.

 - **Show us something real.**
   A GitHub repo, side project, exploit, compiler, or cursed performance fix.